sosrix/sosrix/README.md

 ## Proficient with HTML, CSS, Bootstrap, JavaScript, React, and Redux.

-## Extremely dedicated, approachable and mature, with an outgoing personality and a genuine desire to succeed.
+## Extremely dedicated, approachable and mature, with an outgoing personality and a genuine desire to learn.

  ###### You could reach me through :